bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 of blue sky as can be seen in my panorama.
 It was warm and calm.
 The possibility of

-a storm didn’t occur to me.
+a storm never occured to me.

 When I started my descent I felt the first hint of trouble.
 Something

 was irritating my left elbow.
-Annoyed and thinking it was a fly I kept trying
+Annoyed and thinking it was a fly, I kept trying

 to brush it off, but I didn’t bother to see what it was; my eyes